OWASP/MASTG-Hacking-Playground/README.md

 * Include more test cases into the Android App so all possible test cases are included
 * Review the test cases
 * A branch of the Android App will be created with Code Obfuscation, by using ProGuard to show developers how to enable code obfuscation and how it looks like once it's activated but it's also a playground to show penetration testers/security researches ways to reverse engineer the code.
-* Keep the documentation up-to-date and the link to the OMTG
+* Keep the documentation up-to-date and the link to the MSTG

 ### Long Term
 * Create an iOS App that also includes the different test cases of the OWASP Mobile Testing Guide.